Minnesota Attorney General's Office

-If you're like Maria Lopez, image is extremely important to your success.
-And if, like Maria, you're just starting your career, you might not yet be able to afford to buy the car that gives your clients the confidence that you're a "winner."
-By leasing, Maria has decided she can impress her clients by taking them out to lunch in a smooth-handling, mid-sized car with ample passenger room.
+If you’re like Becky Gilbert, image is extremely important to your success.
+And if, like Becky, you’re just starting your career, you might not yet be able to afford to buy the car that gives your clients the confidence that you’re a “winner.”
+By leasing, Becky has decided she can impress her clients by taking them out to lunch in a smooth-handling, mid-sized car with ample passenger room.
 And she can make the monthly payments required without straining her finances.

 The Family That Stays Together

-Becky and Harvey Gilbert are in their late 30s and have three young children.
-They want a car roomy enough to comfortably fit the family, a few friends and various toys, bikes and camping gear for their summer vacations in Minnesota's scenic parks.
+Steve and Julie Smith are in their late 30s and have three young children.
+They want a car roomy enough to comfortably fit the family, a few friends and various toys, bikes and camping gear for their summer vacations in Minnesota’s scenic parks.